 (1) impose requirements and conditions on financing arrangements to ensure timely repayment;

-(2) require an energy audit or renewable energy system feasibility study, or agronomic or soil health assessment to be conducted on the qualifying real property and reviewed by the implementing entity prior to approval of the financing;
+(2) require an energy audit or renewable energy system feasibility study, or agronomic or soil health assessment to be conducted on the qualifying commercial real property and reviewed by the implementing entity prior to approval of the financing;

 (3) require the inspection of all installations and a performance verification of at least ten percent of the cost-effective energy improvements or land and water improvements financed by the program;

 (4) not prohibit the financing of all cost-effective energy improvements or land and water improvements not otherwise prohibited by this section;

-(5) require that all cost-effective energy improvements or land and water improvements be made to a qualifying real property prior to, or in conjunction with, an applicant's repayment of financing for cost-effective energy improvements or land and water improvements for that property;
+(5) require that all cost-effective energy improvements or land and water improvements be made to a qualifying commercial real property prior to, or in conjunction with, an applicant's repayment of financing for cost-effective energy improvements or land and water improvements for that property;

-(6) have cost-effective energy improvements or land and water improvements financed by the program performed by licensed contractors as required by chapter 326B or other law or ordinance;
+(6) have cost-effective energy improvements or land and water improvements financed by the program performed by a licensed contractor as required by chapter 326B or other law or ordinance;

 (7) require disclosures to borrowers by the implementing entity of the risks involved in borrowing, including the risk of foreclosure if a tax delinquency results from a default; and (ii) all the terms and conditions of the commercial PACE loan and the installation of cost-effective energy improvements or land and water improvements, including the interest rate being charged on the loan;

 (8) provide financing only to those who demonstrate an ability to repay;

-(9) not provide financing for a qualifying real property in which the owner is not current on mortgage or real property tax payments;
+(9) not provide financing for a qualifying commercial real property in which the owner is not current on mortgage or real property tax payments;

-(10) require a petition to the implementing entity by all owners of the qualifying real property requesting collections of repayments as a special assessment under section 429.101;
+(10) require a petition to the implementing entity by all owners of the qualifying commercial real property requesting collections of repayments as a special assessment under section 429.101;

 (11) provide that payments and assessments are not accelerated due to a default and that a tax delinquency exists only for assessments not paid when due;